 At Corin Forest you only pay to take part in our activities.
 We are located outside of the national park so there are no entry or parking fees.

 We have a large café with an open fireplace and a wood fired pizza oven.
 The café serves a range of hot and cold drinks, snacks and meals.
-Café seating can not be reserved and is for the use of café customers only – please do not bring our own food to consume in the café.
+We are currently only offering takeaway due to COVID-19, however this can be enjoyed in our picnic area.

 We strongly recommend booking ahead.
 Corin Forest is very popular in wintertime and we only have a limited amount of space in our snow areas.
 We limit numbers for everybody’s safety and enjoyment.